-Federal aid regulations allow the AACC Financial Aid Office to make adjustments for certain financial situations that cannot be taken into account on the FAFSA.
-We consider each situation on a case-by-case basis, and the regulations limit which situations we consider and how adjustments are made.
-Common special circumstances include, but are not limited to: unemployment, decreased annual income, and divorce or separation.
-The regulations do not allow us to consider high mortgage payments, car payments, or consumer debt.
+Through the process of a Special Circumstance Review, we consider each situation on a case-by-case basis.
+Federal regulations limit which situations we consider and how adjustments are made.
+Common special circumstances include, but are not limited to: unemployment, decreased annual income and divorce or separation.
+The regulations do not allow us to consider high mortgage payments, car payments or consumer debt.

 Please note the special circumstances process is based on several assumptions: